 Mount Butler to Quarry Gap Pavilion

 A short trail down Mount Butler brings you out at the Quarry Gap Pavilion at the foot of the hill.
 The pavilion has plenty of benches, a park, and a public toilet.

 Once you reach this area, take the trail on Mount Parker Road towards Tai Tam Reservoir.
 It will be on the right-hand side.

 Side note, if you ever return here be sure to check out the wartime stoves near Mount Parker Road.

 To Tai Tam Reservoir Upper Dam

 The road to Tai Tam Upper Dam from the Quarry Gap Pavilion is covered by a canopy of trees and is paved all the way.
 The trees offer natural cooling which is quite pleasant, especially during the summer months.

 The walk till the start of the upper dam is about 2 kms and will take you around 25-30 mins.

 At the point where Tai Tam Reservoir Road and Mount Parker Road merge, there are a couple of options on how to end the hike.
 I prefer taking the trail towards Tai Tam Road via the Tai Tam Mound Fall.

 To Tai Tam Mound Fall

 The moment you emerge on Tai Tam Reservoir Road, look for the sign for Tai Tam Road via Hong Kong Trail Section 6.

 Take the steps and simply follow the path till you reach the small bridge over a stream.
-To get under the fall requires a bit of an effort.
+To get under the waterfall requires a bit of an effort.
 But you can still walk on the rocks along the stream, and stay above the waterfall.
 It’s really quite peaceful here, as long as there are no people.